Last reviewed on 23 August 2023

 References aren't required, but are common practice.
 Seeking a reference will help you confirm that your new local governors have the skills you need.
 If you want to seek a reference, use our template referee form and reference letter.

-Conduct safeguarding checks
+Conduct recruitment checks

 Induct your new local governor